Vinod-Kumar-R/AutomationTesting/README.md

 2. Access the URL https://www.google.com/settings/security/lesssecureapps
 3. Select "Turn on"

-*Note* :- To change email template or format, update the "mailTemplate.txt" file **Configuration of KLOV**
+*Note* :- To change email template or format, update the "mailTemplate.txt" file.

+**Configuration of KLOV**
 1. Update the key value of "klov" to "true" in config.properties to enable klov report
 2. Open klov.properties file and updated all value.

-*Note* :- KLOV server has to up and running and it required mongo database
+*Note* :- KLOV server must be up and running and it required mongo database or use the docker compose file of "klov-server.yml" to start the klov server. klov-server.yml file are located in the "docker" folder in source code.

 **Configuration of JIRA**
 1. update the key value of "jiraintegration" to true in config.properties to enable jira integration